NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/HAL Implementation/README.md

 - Verify Validate opens the port.
 - Enter the alias name as `VISA-DMM`
 - In pin map verify if the custom instrument is named as `VISA-DMM`

-## Note

-- This measurement uses the `DmmMeasurementHAL.pinmap` file, which includes two custom DMM instruments:
-  `GPIB0::3::INSTR (simulated)` and `VISA-DMM (physical)`, both identified with the instrument type ID `KeysightDmm`.
-Currently, the Initialize and Register Sessions.vi and Unregister and Close Sessions.vi only support initializing a single session of a specific instrument type ID.
-Therefore, before executing the TestStand sequence, ensure to remove the simulated instrument (GPIB0::3::INSTR) if you have a physical instrument (VISA-DMM) connected, or vice versa.